One Solution

 When the moment comes, I’ll know.

-We’re still holding hands, and she’s looking at me to memorize every detail of me.
+We’re still holding hands, and she’s looking at me to memorize every detail.

 “It’s time Yagrin,” says Balshown.

-“There’s no path back from the change to Bizra,” Shazira says, even for you!”
+“There’s no path back from this change,” says Shazira, even for you!”

-“How will you come back to me?” she asks, eyes full of tears.
+“How will you return to me?” she asks, eyes full of tears.

 I squeeze her hand, and then move back from her, and flow myself into Bizra.